SiliconLabs/wiseconnect/docs/release-notes/index_ncp.md

 - WMM-PS/UAPSD is not supported
 - The PTA feature isn't working in NCP mode because the PTA pin configuration is conflicting with the NCP SPI/UART pin configuration.
 - Extended header is not visible in sniffer captures while running http otaf example
-- It is recommended to set region\_code as `IGNORE_REGION` in boot configurations for ACx module boards except for PER mode.
+- For SiWN917Y modules, in boot configurations, it is required to set the region_code to IGNORE_REGION except when in PER mode.
 - Observed concurrent\_http\_server\_provisioning example readme is not updated as per application provided

 ### **Wi-Fi/Network Stack**